vardhan999-hub/vaultpay-financial-core/prompts.md

 | RLS design | No UPDATE policy prevents role escalation | RPC for safe field updates; REVOKE INSERT on profiles |
 | Email attachment | Buffer passes directly to Resend; email must never fail the webhook | try-catch wrapping; always return 200 |

+---

+## Declaration

+AI was used as a learning and productivity assistant only.

+All code was reviewed, modified, tested, and integrated manually by me.
+The final implementation decisions, architecture, testing, and deployment were performed independently.

+**Developer:**Tadigadapa Harsha Vardhan
+**Role:** Frontend Development Intern — Prodesk IT